Avira Password Manager Review 2023: How Good Is It?

 Avira Password Manager is all about simplicity, however, this comes at the cost of functionality.
 Below, we've taken a look at which features Avira Password Manager offers and which it lacks.

-No password manager can do without a generator for secure passwords, with Avira putting the ability to automatically create unbreakable combinations at its users' fingertips.
-Unfortunately, the generator is not available as a standalone tool, and can only be opened in the dashboard when creating an entry, or in input fields in your browser.
+No password manager can do without a generator for secure passwords and Avira gives users the ability to automatically create unbreakable combinations.
+Unfortunately, it can only be opened in the dashboard when creating an entry, or in input fields in your browser.

-Compounding this, your options when creating passwords are limited compared to what is offered by other password managers: You can determine the length and choose whether to use numbers or special characters, but there aren't any options for upper/lower case letters or readability.
+Compounding this, password options are limited compared to what is offered by other password managers: You can specify the length and whether to use numbers or special characters, but there aren't any options for upper/lower case letters or readability.
 The generator also cannot create passphrases.

-The only significant paywall materializes when you attempt to enter the software's security section, as the information it contains is available solely to Pro version subscribers.
-Avira treats security as a bonus for paying customers, whereas its competitors, like LastPass, make these important features available to all users.
+The only significant paywall appears when you click on "Security Status" in the menu.
+Avira limits this to Pro subscribers, offering them extra security as a bonus.
+Some of its competitors, like LastPass, make these important features available to everyone.

 Autofill

-A considerable amount of time can be saved by using Avira Password Manager's browser extension.
-In particular, its autofill makes sure that login data is automatically input whenever pertinent data sets are present.
+You can save lots of time by using Avira Password Manager's browser extension.
+Its autofill, in particular, makes sure that login data is automatically supplied whenever there's a relevant stored data set.

 This is only convenient if the extension is reliable and capable of correctly identifying input fields.
-During our review, this was the case (at least with login data), and even with more complicated login pop-up windows, such as those of Reddit or Amazon.
+We're happy to report that during our testing, this was the case with login data and multi-step login windows, like on Reddit or Amazon.

-We were less thrilled with autofill for account data: Credit card information saved to Amazon or Argos cannot be automatically added since the Avira symbol didn't appear in the input field.
-The browser extension makes the manual copying and pasting of this data straightforward, however, other solutions are more convenient.
+We were less thrilled with autofill for account data: Saved credit card information cannot be automatically added to Amazon or Argos since the Avira symbol didn't appear in the input field.
+The browser extension does help to manually copy and paste this information, however, other solutions are more convenient.

-Other functions are missing altogether, even from Avira Password Manager Pro.
-Secure password sharing, which, for example, comes standard with most password managers, is one of these absences.
-The same is true for one-time sending of data sets, emergency access, a travel mode, or the ability to create a digital will/last testament.
+A number of other features are nowhere to be found, even for Pro subscribers.
+These include secure password sharing, which most password managers include.
+The same goes for the one-time sending of data sets, emergency access, a travel mode, or the ability to create a digital will/last testament.

-We also didn't look too kindly upon the limitation of security features to paying customers, especially since other password managers make these available to everyone.
+On top of that, it's unfortunate that security features are limited to paying customers, especially since other password managers make these available to everyone.
 The only plus side is that Avira doesn't set limits on how many devices you can sync or the number of data sets that can be saved.

 Security

-Like most password managers, Avira's solution embraces the zero-knowledge proof: Only you know your passwords, with Avira maintaining no copies or backups of them.
-Your data is encrypted using highly secure AES 256, and your master password is encrypted and stored on Avira's servers, meaning that it should be out of harm's way.
+Like most password managers, Avira embraces the zero-knowledge proof: Only you know your passwords, and Avira doesn't store a backup of them anywhere.
+Data is encrypted using highly secure AES 256, and your master password is encrypted and stored on Avira's servers, putting it out of harm's way.

-2-factor authentication, which can be activated by non-paying users, provides even more security.
-Simply enter your phone number, and a code will be sent to you when logging in with which you can confirm your identity.
-Authenticator apps or other methods of authentication aren't supported.
+All users can take advantage of 2-factor authentication, which offers enhanced security.
+Simply enter your phone number, and a code will be sent to you when logging in that you can use to confirm your identity.
+Authenticator apps or other authentication methods aren't supported.

 Since Avira Password Manager lacks recovery methods and emergency access, there are no security gaps.
 As such, the solution upholds the company's long-standing reputation as a security specialist.